OWASP/www-project-threat-dragon/docs-2/usage/modeling/threats.md

 associated with it, and less likely to be vulnerable to Tampering, Information disclosure, Denial of service or Elevation of privileges.

-According to the type of diagram (STRIDE, LINDDUN, CIA, DIE and PLOT4ai), Threat Dragon will restrict the threat type according to  the element chosen.
+According to the type of diagram (STRIDE, LINDDUN and PLOT4ai), Threat Dragon will restrict the threat type according to the element chosen.
 If you find this too restrictive then change the diagram type to 'Generic' and this will allow you to select any threat type for any type of element;
 you can always change the diagram back to STRIDE, LINDDUN, CIA, DIE or PLOT4ai later on.